studycall/test_junior_SC/README.md

 ## Assignment :
   - You are asked to build a call center application
+  - As a user I want to see a list of all my clients.
+I should be able to click on them in order to acess to their show page, where I can find their phone number to call them and to edit them if I call them.
+The edit page is a form where I can fill all the blank attributes.
+After the editing is done, the client must have a status "done".
+Then I can work on my other clients.

 ### User
  [ ] A user can log in with a valid username and password through a login screen

- [ ] A user can see a list of leads
+ [ ] A user can see a list of clients

- [ ] A user can see a lead
+ [ ] A user can see a client

- [ ] A user can edit a lead to qualify it
+ [ ] A user can edit a client to fill his informations

+ [ ] A user can set a monthly objective for his revenue

+ [ ] A user can see his total revenue on a given period

-### Lead
+### Client
- [ ] A lead has all the data you can find in the json as attributes, store the more relevant
+ [ ] A client has all the data you can find in the json as attributes, store the more relevant

- [ ] A lead has a revenue that is the money the caller make
+ [ ] A client has a revenue that is the money the caller make

- [ ] A lead needs to have a status to be qualified
+ [ ] A client needs to have a status to be qualified

-### Revenue
- [ ] A revenue has an objective

- [ ] A revenue has a total revenue

 ## Bonus